-Have you ever stood in the middle of your local hardware store’s light bulb aisle, pondering which smart bulb color would be best for your home?
+Have you ever stood in the middle of your local hardware store light bulb aisle, wondering which smart bulb color would be best for your home?
 The issue with many bulb colors is that they all sound the same.
 Isn’t white just white?
-Warm white vs soft white, daylight vs. cool white—isn’t white just white?
+Warm white light vs soft white, daylight vs. cool white—isn’t white just white?
 Why do some “white” light bulbs appear yellow?

-Let’s look at how to decipher those color designations and determine which light bulb temperature is best for your smart home.
+Let’s look at how to decipher those color designations and determine which light bulb temperature is best for your smart home and personal preference.

 Warm White vs Soft White vs Daylight Bulbs